 The Rift on its own is a premiere VR experience, but now that Oculus Touch has arrived, we've entered a new era with an entirely new outlook on games.
 You have hands, so you'd better use them.
 To help you get the most out of your Oculus Touch controllers, here are the best games you should be playing.

 A desolate desert landscape, detailed artwork, polished gunplay, and zombies.
-This is Arizona Sunshine.
+This is Arizona Sunshine, a full-fledged Touch game for about $40.
 Unlike plenty of other VR first-person shooters involving zombies, this is no wave shooter — this is a full-fledged campaign that lets you explore, scavenge, and experience a narrated story.
 Once the story is over, there is a horde mode for replayability purposes.

 You get around using a teleportation function, but you can also use the Touch controllers' thumbsticks for more natural movement.
 You'd think the Arizona landscape would be a bit bland, but there are enough nooks and crannies full of loot to keep you entertained.
 The best way to describe this detailed world is full.

-If it's a zombie shooter you're looking for but want a story to go along with it, Arizone Sunshine is one of the best titles you can grab.
+If it's a zombie shooter you're looking for but want a story to go along with it, Arizona Sunshine is one of the best titles you can grab.

 Imagine there are four bad guys in the room with you — you can punch the first one, shoot the next two, then a bounce an ashtray off the last one.
 If you imagined something out of action movie, you're on the right track.
 For a first-person shooter that is different from the rest, have a look at SUPERHOT VR.